plus-rkwitt/flooder/README2.md

 Currently, `flooder` allows computing *Flood PH* on millions of points in 3D (see [Usage](#usage)), enabling previously computationally infeasible large-scale applications of PH on point clouds.
 While `flooder` is primarily intended for 3D Euclidean point cloud data, it also works with Euclidean point cloud data of moderate dimension (e.g., 4,5,6).
 For theoretical guarantees of the Flood complex, including algorithmic details, see [Citing](#citing).

-## Related Projects

-If you are looking for fast implementations of (Vietoris-)Rips PH, see [ripser](https://github.com/ripser/ripser), or the GPU-accelerated [ripser++](https://github.com/simonzhang00/ripser-plusplus), respectively.
-In addition [gudhi](https://pypi.org/project/gudhi/) supports, e.g., computing Alpha PH also on fairly large point clouds (see the `examples/example_01_cheese_3D.py` for a runtime comparison).

 ## Setup